 Prerequisites and corequisites are enforced for all classes.
-For more information, go to http://www.sbcc.edu/prerequisitepolicy.
+For more information, see Prerequisites and Corequisites.

 Viewing Critical Course Dates:

-Go to the Class Schedule at www.sbcc.edu/classes or log in to http://pipeline.sbcc.edu, go to Registration and Student Records, and select Class Schedule.
+Go to the Class Schedule or log in to Pipeline.
+From the Student menu, select Student Resources and then SBCC Class Schedules.
 Search for the class.
 Click on the CRN (Course Reference Number) to view:

 -Last day to add